 - Tools for finding the best products to sell

 - Advertising options and costs involved

 - Key takeaways for deciding what to sell on Amazon

 Why finding the right product is important

 Profit.
 The first thing you need to know is how much money (if any) you can make by selling your products.
 There are some items that are harder to sell than others and items that are more profitable than others.

 It is also important to bear in mind your competition levels.
-There is a lot of competition on Amazon and you will need to ensure you have a strong strategy for getting your products in front of your most ideal customers.
+There is a lot of competition on Amazon and you will need to ensure you have a strong strategy and a reliable Amazon analytics tool for getting your products in front of your most ideal customers.
 Some products are easier to market than others.

 When considering products to sell, you may want to look at the trending items that people are searching for, as well as the items that are already saturated with sellers.

 Another question: How to find out what products are trending on Amazon?

 A great way to identify trending products is to look at different eCommerce trend reports that indicated the most popular products.
 You can find such reports prepared by Shopify, Google or other websites.
 Some of them focus exclusively on Amazon’s trends.